What is the role of a Treasurer?

 - To oversee the financial side of all club/society activities, such as social events and fundraising events.

-- To ensure prompt payment of all other society agreed expenditure
+- To ensure prompt payment of all society-agreed expenditure.

 - To keep all records and accounts safely for the duration of office and to hand them over in their entirety to their successor.
 This includes registering new bank signatories when handing over the society bank accounts.